About St. Louis

 In 2002, the school joined forces with some of the region’s major academic and research institutions to found the Cortex Innovation Community, the Midwest’s premiere hub of bioscience and technology research, development and commercialization.
 Located adjacent to the Medical Campus, this rapidly expanding biotech district is home to dozens of startups and established companies, as well as networking events, hackathons, funding groups, fabricators and other resources.

 In recent years, the St. Louis region has become ground zero for a nationwide social justice movement.
-While many people in St. Louis live comfortably in safe neighborhoods with easy access to good schools, amenities and health care, too many residents live a world away, grappling with the consequences of systemic racism and poverty.
+While many people in St. Louis live comfortably in safe neighborhoods with easy access to good schools, amenities and health care, too many residents live a world away, grappling with the consequences of systemic racism.

-The medical school is facing these disparities head-on, taking meaningful action to increase diversity on campus and in medical professions while making culturally competent healthcare a curricular priority.
+With a strong commitment to anti-racism, the medical school is facing these disparities head-on.
+The school is taking meaningful action to increase diversity on campus and in health professions while making culturally competent healthcare a curricular priority.
 Universitywide, diversity initiatives and programs aim to correct systemic disparities, while dialogue series and community partnerships expand the conversation beyond campus and promote active engagement.

-It’s little surprise that a socially engaged campus in a city of activists attracts students, investigators and practitioners in health and medicine – people who have chosen professions dedicated to helping others.
+It’s little surprise that a socially engaged campus attracts students, investigators and practitioners in health and medicine who are passionate about addressing social and health disparities and helping others.

 Writing health equity and social justice into the curriculum

 When Eva Aagaard, MD, joined the School of Medicine as senior associate dean for education, her first charge was to revamp the medical curriculum.